 We have plenty of food security in the “developed world” and animal agriculture demands we spend far more in terms of resources (energy and water) on food than we need to.

 One might think that lowering production costs could help address hunger in developing countries but it is important to remember that world hunger has relatively little to do with production capacity.
-World hunger has much more to do with things like distribution policies, colonial history and water security.
+World hunger has much more to do with things like distribution policies, storage technology, colonial history and water security.
 Oxfam has a good introduction.